Understanding Break-in Period in Bike Insurance Renewal

 -

-Q. What is the role of a grace period in bike insurance?
+Q. What is the role of a break-in period in bike insurance?

-Ans: The grace period is an extension given by the insurer to the policyholder to timely renew their expired policy and keep the policy coverage intact.
-Usually, this grace period ranges from 30-90 days so that you can carry out the process of renewing your policy without any hassles. -
+Ans: The break-in period is an extension the insurer gives the policyholder to renew their expired policy and keep the policy coverage intact.
+This usually ranges from 30-90 days so that you can renew your policy without any hassles. -

-Q. Will there be an inspection conducted by the insurer during the break-in period for bike insurance renewal?
+Q. Will the insurer inspect during the break-in period for bike insurance renewal?

 Q. What is the break-in insurance policy?